influx6/assets/readme.md

       func main(){

-        //to retrieve a directory,simple do:
+        //to retrieve a directory,simply do:
         fixtures,err := debug.RootDirectory.GetDir("/fixtures/")

-        //to retrieve a file,simple do:
+        //to retrieve a file,simply do:
         basic,err := debug.RootDirectory.GetFile("/fixtures/base/basic.tmpl")

         // create a http.FileServer from the global RootDirectory listing